Produce Content in MPEG-H Audio

 All interactivity features offered to the user are controlled through metadata that are defined by the content creator during production.
 The process of generating this metadata is called “authoring” and is an additional element in the MPEG-H Audio production compared to legacy content creation.

-The result of the authoring step is an “MPEG-H Audio scene” that is a bundle of metadata and audio content.
+The result of the authoring step is an “MPEG-H Master” that is a bundle of metadata and audio content.
 MPEG-H Audio metadata contains all control information for user interactivity and also all necessary information that the playback device needs for reproduction and rendering to ensure the best audio experience on any platform.

 MPEG-H Audio Production Workflow